ncphillips/makersasylum.com/woodworking.markdown

 #### T&Cs:

-Cancellations and refund request accepted only 48 hrs prior to the workshop.
+Cancellations and refund request accepted only 48 hrs prior to the workshop.<br>

-Dress Code: Shoes, Cotton T-shirt, Denims, with tied up hair
+Dress Code: Shoes, Cotton T-shirt, Denims, with tied up hair<br>
 Cost: Rs.
-5,000 + government taxes as applicable
+5,000 + government taxes as applicable<br>
 Age: 16+ recommended.
 Younger participants can attend but will have to bring along
           a parent or guardian to sign the indemnity form for them.

+<a href="https://www.instamojo.com/MakersAsylum/woodworking-for-beginners-july-mumbai/" target="_blank" class="btn btn-primary">Mumbai Tickets</a>

 ## Woodworking (Delhi)